-Replacing a Drop-In Stove with a Slide-In Stove
+Replacing a Drop-In Stove With a Slide-In Range

 Remove the Drop-In Stove Top